Who am I? Good question. It depends on the time, day, season, and who is asking.

 Below is a summary of the experiences and skills relevant to the moment.

-Jen Sonstein Maidenberg, M.A. is a writer, researcher, and dreamworker.
+Jen Sonstein Maidenberg, M.A. is a writer, researcher, and dreamwork practitioner.
 She received a B.A. from The George Washington University and an M.A. from the Shaindy Rudoff Creative Writing Program at Bar-Ilan University.
 Her full professional bio may be found on LinkedIn.

 Jen has been independently studying dreamwork and healing for over 20 years.
-Currently, she is a student of Rodger Kamenetz, learning how to use Natural Dreamwork as a means of self-knowledge and healing.
+She is currently training and working as a Natural Dreamwork practitioner.

 Online and in person, Jen guides individuals interested in remembering, exploring, understanding, and excavating their dreams.

-Clients choose to work with Jen for a variety of reasons, including a desire to increase dream recall, understand “strange” dreams, heal old wounds, feel more alive and connected in waking life, or mend relationships with themselves, their loved ones, or people who have passed.
+Clients choose to work with Jen for a variety of reasons, including a desire to increase dream recall, understand “strange” dreams or paranormal experiences, heal old wounds, feel more alive and connected in waking life, or mend relationships with themselves, their loved ones, or people who have passed.
 See Dreamwork for more information.

-Other related areas of expertise, study, or practice include watercolor painting, Jewish chanting, Kabbalah, Chinese medicine, embodiment work, attachment trauma and healing, mindful communication, astrology, psychic and intuitive development, reincarnation, paranormal encounters, and time travel.
+Other related areas of Jen’s expertise, study, or practice include watercolor painting, Jewish chanting, Kabbalah, Hebrew, Classical Chinese medicine, embodiment work, attachment trauma and healing, mindful communication, astrology, psychic and intuitive development, reincarnation, paranormal encounters, consciousness, and time travel.

-Most recently, Jen worked as a content marketing executive in tech in both Israel and the U.S. Previously, she was a journalist and a children’s book club editor.
+Most recently, Jen worked as a tech content marketing executive in both Israel and the U.S. Previously, she was a journalist and a children’s book club editor.
 She also founded, in 2007, Mindful Living NJ, a consulting company supporting holistic health and wellness practitioners with marketing, communications, and event planning.
 In the years since, Jen has worked as a content marketing consultant and strategist to many holistic health professionals, entrepreneurs, and wellness practitioners.

 An early blogger, in the late 90s, Jen wrote a weekly column about Buffy the Vampire Slayer for the site ScoopMe, and at the height of the Mommy Blog scene in the late 2000s, wrote searingly honest hot takes on health as “The Wellness Bitch.”